-The Administrative Team is comprised of the President, the Dean of Nursing, the Associate Dean of Family Nursing, the Associate Dean of Midwifery and Women's Health, the Associate Dean of Research, the Associate Dean of Academic Affairs, the Program Director of Family Nursing, the Program Director of Midwifery and Women's Health, the ADN Bridge Entry Option Director, the PM-DNP Director, a faculty representative (quarterly term), the Vice President of Finance, the Chief Operations Officer, and the Chief Enrollment Management Officer.
+The Administrative Team is comprised of the President, the Dean of Nursing, the Associate Dean of Family Nursing, the Associate Dean of Midwifery and Women's Health, the Associate Dean of Research, the Associate Dean of Academic Affairs, the Clinical Director of Family Nursing, the Clinical Director of Midwifery and Women's Health, the ADN Bridge Entry Option Director, the PM-DNP Director, a faculty representative (quarterly term), the Vice President of Finance, the Chief Operations Officer, the Director of Enrollment and Finanical Aid and the Director of Student Retention and Academic Records.
 The Administrative Team meets to monitor program issues related to the FNU.